nOkuda/sbert-latin/README.md

 ### Other Variations

-In addition to the original Latin SBERT training and experiment code, there are a few variations with results that didn't go anywhere.
+In addition to the original Latin SBERT training and experiment code, Most of these results that didn't go anywhere.

 The `mini_*.py` scripts printed out performance data at the end of every batch instead of at the end of every epoch.